 Joris Van den Bosch started his teaching career in 2005 and taught ESL in language academies in Thailand, Vietnam and Spain before returning to Belgium, his home country with his bilingual family.
-For the past six years, he has been teaching English as an Additional Language and recently Geography at the British School of Brussels.
+He taught for eight years English as an Additional Language and Geography at the British School of Brussels and has recently moved to Kuala Lumpur where he teaches Grade 6 EAL.
 He has a great passion for international-minded teaching, educational equity and the creative use of students’ home language in the multilingual classroom.
 As well as being multilingual, Joris has a Masters in Physiotherapy and a Post Graduate in Education.
 He shares his innovative and practical ideas presenting at international conferences, professional development events, and through this blog.

 You can connect with Joris on Twitter: Follow @JorisEAL

-The British School of Brussels, Belgium https://www.britishschool.be/ Teaching English language learners and support them in developing confidence and competence necessary to achieve their academic goals and personal wellbeing.
+The British School of Brussels, Belgium.
+Teaching English language learners and support them in developing confidence and competence necessary to achieve their academic goals and personal wellbeing.

-The British School of Brussels, Belgium https://www.britishschool.be/ Teaching KS3 Year 8 Geography
+The British School of Brussels, Belgium.
+Teaching KS3 Year 7 and 8 Geography

 08/2006 – 07/2010: Head of ESL and ESL Teacher